Psycho A-Go-Go

 Psycho A-Go-Go (also known as Echo of Terror) is a 1965 crime thriller directed by Al Adamson, starring Roy Morton and distributed by Hemisphere Pictures.
-The film was originally a straight action thriller, about a psychotic jewel thief who stalks a young woman and her child into the wilderness to get back some stolen jewels hidden in the child's doll.
+The film was originally a straight action thriller, about a psychotic jewel thief who abducts a woman and her child to get back some stolen jewels hidden in the child's doll.
 There were a number of musical nightclub scenes in the film, as director Adamson was trying to promote actress Tacey Robbins' singing career at the time.